Click here to view this briefing in PDF format.

 “You will work such hours per day and such hours per week, as will be determined by the Company from time to time”.

-Similar to the current legal position, where the employer does not comply with the new obligation in the Bill, an employee can bring a claim to the WRC and/or the Labour Court and be awarded compensation of up to four weeks’ remuneration.
+Where the employer does not comply with the new obligation in the Act, an employee can bring a claim to the WRC and/or the Labour Court and be awarded compensation of up to four weeks’ remuneration.

 In order to bring a claim, an employee must have at least one month’s continuous service.